tscholl44/meet/README.md

 I should be able to show/hide event details
 So that I can choose whether to display that information"

-Scenarios:
+Scenario 1: An event element is collapsed by default Given the user is on the events page
+When the page loads
+Then the event details for all events should be hidden

-Given the user is on the events page
+Scenario 2: User can expand an event to see details Given the user is on the events page
+And event details are hidden
-When the user selects an event
+When the user clicks on an event
+Then the event details should be displayed

+Scenario 3: User can collapse an event to hide details Given the user is on the events page
+And event details are displayed for an event
+When the user clicks on the same event
-Then the user should be able to show/hide event details for that event
+Then the event details should be hidden

 Feature: Specify Number of Events